rigdern/InfiniteBeatSaber/README.md

 If you don't see the infinity button, it could mean one of these things:
 1. The selected song isn't currently supported.
-2. The selected mode isn't currently supported &mdash; only "Standard" mode is supported.
+2. The selected mode isn't currently supported &mdash; only the Standard, One Saber, and No Arrows modes are currently supported.
 3. The Infinite Beat Saber mod isn't installed.

 ## Currently Supported Levels